SQL Performance Analysis Toolkit

 You specify a Collect option by adding together the integer values associated with each type of statistic that you wish to collect.
 The default is 15 (1 + 2 + 4 + 8).

 These methods return the prior value of this Collect option as the second colon-separated element.
-You can determine the current setting using the getSQLStatsFlag() or getSQLStatsFlagByPID() method.
+You can determine the current setting using the getSQLStatsFlag() or getSQLStatsFlagByPID() methods or stored procedures.
 By default all statistics are collected, returning 15 as the second element value.

 Refer to %SYSTEM.SQL.PTools for further details.